paketo-buildpacks/rfcs/text/php/0001-restructure.md

 from PHP sessions.
 By default, PHP uses files but they have severe scalability limitations.
 With external session handlers, multiple application nodes can connect to a central data store.

+## Edits
+EDIT 04/05/2022: Add `composer-global` and pretty-format the provides/requires sections for Composer buildpacks to add clarity